Mutiny on the Bounty (1935 film): Box office

 According to MGM records the film earned $2,250,000 in the US and Canada and $2,210,000 elsewhere resulting in a profit of $909,000.

 It was the 3rd most popular film at the British box office in 1935–36.

 Awards and honors

 Academy Awards

-This film is, as of 2021, the last Best Picture winner to win in no other category (following The Broadway Melody and Grand Hotel).
+Mutiny on the Bounty is, as of 2025, the last Best Picture winner to win in no other category (following The Broadway Melody and Grand Hotel).
 It is the only film to have three Best Actor nominations.
 As a result of this, a Best Supporting Actor category was created for the Oscars, beginning with the following year's awards ceremony.